Christopher Blake: Career

 Blake first came to the attention of television audiences in 1972 when he was cast as Gilbert Blythe in the 1972 BBC adaptation of Anne of Green Gables.
 He would later reprise the role in 1975 in Anne of Avonlea.
 Blake later had roles in the LWT serial Love for Lydia (1977), and then a starring role in the ITV sitcom Mixed Blessings (1978–80) for which he also sang the theme tune.
 Although Blake remained busy as an actor in various stage and television roles, his next truly successful venture was the ITV sitcom That's My Boy (1981–86) in which he played Robert Price, a middle-class doctor who hires a live-in housekeeper (played by Mollie Sugden) who turns out to be his biological mother.
 After That's My Boy, Blake continued in character parts in episodic television, but never managed to land the more prominent roles that he had enjoyed earlier in his career.
 In 2000, he guest-starred in the Doctor Who audio adventure The Mutant Phase which featured the Daleks.

 In later years Christopher Blake turned to screenwriting, writing several episodes of Channel 5's short-lived soap Family Affairs.
 He wrote two episodes ("Dancing in the Dark" and "Endangered Species") of the ITV crime serial A Touch of Frost with his writing partner Tony Charles.

 On the 26 February 1970 edition of Top of the Pops, Blake is seen as an audience member dancing to a Dave Clark Five performance of Everybody Get Together, the official video of the song shot with members of his acting school class.

-Personal life
+Personal life, illness and death

 He was married twice and had three children from his first marriage; two daughters and a son.
 A talented all-round cricketer since his youth in Australia, he played the game throughout his life, including for The Lord's Taverners and William Franklyn's team, the Sargentmen, which raised money for the Malcolm Sargent Cancer Fund for Children.
 One of his other great passions was supporting Arsenal F.C. and he dropped references to Arsenal into scripts whenever the opportunity arose.

-Illness and death

 In early 2004 after an aggressive and rare form of Non-Hodgkin lymphoma was diagnosed, Blake received treatment at the Royal Marsden Hospital in Surrey.
 He died on 11 December 2004 in London, England, aged 55.
 He is buried at the East London Cemetery and Crematorium.